Joey Robert Parks

 Between 1996 and 2002, I worked at Starbucks full-time as a barista.

-Starting in 1999, I pre-sold (mostly at work) 500 copies ($29.95/each) of my first book-in-progress: a magical realism tale I called, "die reading: an espionage fable".
+Starting in 1999, I pre-sold (mostly at work) 500 copies ($29.95/each) of my first book: a magical realism tale I called, "die reading: an espionage fable".
 I raised $15,000 towards self-publication, hired a painter for the 1,000-book limited release hardcover dust jacket, a graphic designer to layout the manuscript and cover, and a team to make the website.

 I sold advance copies of the book while I wrote it.